AdamPrzychodni/ai-enablement-tttr/README.md

 ## 🔧 Overall Setup & Installation

+This project was developed and tested using **Python 3.10**.
+It is recommended to use the same version to ensure full compatibility.

 Before running either of the projects, please set up the environment.

 1.  **Navigate to the project directory:**